mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `chainstate_last_common_ancestor_by_id`

 Returns last common block id and height of two chains.
-Returns None if no block indexes are found and therefore the last common ancestor is unknown.
+Returns None if no blocks are found and therefore the last common ancestor is unknown.

 Parameters: